oliverhertzberg/libft/README.md

 # Libft

-Libft is a custom implementation of the standard C library, developed as a foundational project at [42 Network](https://www.42.fr/).
+Libft is a custom implementation of the standard C library, developed as a foundational project at Hive Helsinki (https://www.hive.fi/en/).
 It consists of a comprehensive set of C functions for memory handling, string manipulation, character checking, linked list operations, and a basic version of `printf`.

 ## 📚 Description